 Hire an Experienced Disability Attorney

 If you’re applying for SSDI and you need help with the process, an experienced disability attorney is the way to go.
 Joel Thrift has represented hundreds of clients and recovered millions in awards.
 He is the attorney who will always return calls and be your best ally in getting Social Security disability benefits in the Atlanta, Georgia, area.
-Give Joel Thrift Law, LLC a call for a consultation on your case today.
+Contact Joel Thrift Law, LLC for a consultation on your case today.